Can I use my credit card in Europe?

 Digital wallets

-Should I use my credit card or cash in Europe?
+Should I use cash or my credit card in Europe?

 It can be useful to have some cash on you for things like local transportation and tips while you’re in Europe.
 But it might be easier to carry a credit card than to deal with paper bills and coins.
-Plus, your credit card issuer might have an app, like the Capital One Mobile app,1 that makes it easy to access your account and check balances and transactions anytime, anywhere.
+Plus, your credit card issuer might have an app that makes it easy to access your account and check balances and transactions anytime, anywhere.

 Using a credit card in Europe could offer these benefits:

-- Security: Many credit cards offer ways to help keep your money safe wherever you are.
-For example, if your Capital One card gets stolen, you can use the Capital One Mobile app and lock your card2 to prevent others from using it.
-Plus, Capital One offers $0 liability for unauthorized charges if your card is stolen.3
+Security: Many credit cards offer ways to help keep your money safe wherever you are.
+For example, if your Capital One card gets stolen, you can use the Capital One Mobile app and lock your card to prevent others from using it.1,2 Plus, Capital One offers $0 liability for unauthorized charges if your card is stolen.3

-- Credit card rewards: If you have a rewards credit card, you can keep earning rewards on qualifying purchases even when you’re across the pond.
+Credit card rewards: If you have a rewards credit card, you can keep earning rewards—typically in the form of cash back or miles—on qualifying purchases even when you’re across the pond.

-- Travel-related perks: Some credit cards come with benefits that are particularly useful for travelers.
-Eligible Capital One cardholders get travel protections like lost luggage reimbursement and perks like complimentary access to airport lounges and a statement credit for TSA PreCheck® or Global Entry.
+Travel-related benefits: Some credit cards come with benefits that are particularly useful for travelers.
+Eligible Capital One cardholders enjoy access to airport lounges and a statement credit for TSA PreCheck® or Global Entry.

 Tips for using your credit card in Europe